SuperJohan64/D2R-AHK-Runner/README.md

 ## Macros

+### Launch D2R

+On your keyboard CRTL + SHIFT + ALT + P at the same time.

+This will launch a shortcut in the same folder as these scripts called "Diablo II Resurrected"

+Make sure you have this shortcut created if you want to use this tool to launch the game.

+### Launch MF_Run_Counter

+On your keyboard CRTL + SHIFT + ALT + M at the same time.

+This will launch the MF_Run_Counter if it's saved in the same folder as these scripts.

 ### Create new D2R Singeplayer Game on Hell Difficulty

 On your keyboard press SHIFT + ALT + Q at the same time.